 - Line three 8-inch springform pans with parchment paper.
 Take ⅛ cup of butter and butter/flour the sides.

 - In a saucepan, melt the butter with the beer and cocoa, stirring with a whisk and let cool.

 - In a small bowl, combine the flour and baking soda.
-In a large bowl, combine the brown and white sugars and salt.
+In a large bowl, combine the brown sugar and salt.
 With a whisk add the butter mixture, flour mixture and eggs alternatively to the sugar mixture.

 - Add sour cream and beat until the mixture is smooth.